Reformed churches versus the climate crisis

 The NGO Global Footprint Network declared the 29th of July 2021 as Earth Overshoot Day.
 Every year, this NGO calculates the date when humans have used all the resources the earth can provide in a year.
 In 1970, Earth Overshoot Day was on the 29th of December, and in 2000 it was on the 23rd of September.
-This clear decrease of natural resources mostly comes from the increase of our carbon footprint.
+This clear decrease in natural resources mostly comes from the increase in our carbon footprint.

 The Reformed tradition in the ecological discussion

 Sociologists, such as Karl Marx and Brad Gregory, determined that the Reformation influenced capitalism and the individualisation of society.
 Therefore, should the Reformed tradition address the issue of the ecological crisis if its thought might have influenced society toward mishandling the earth?